The 5 Best Dust Pan and Brush Sets for Easy Cleanups

 A tool that’s comfortable to use is one you’ll actually reach for.
 An ergonomic design can mean a soft, non-slip grip on the handle that feels good in your hand or a long-handled dustpan that lets you stand upright.
 One of the most important design features is a thin rubber or silicone lip on the edge of the dustpan.
 This creates a seal with the floor, ensuring that all the dirt goes into the pan instead of leaving that annoying line behind.
 Many sets also have a feature where the brush clips directly onto the dustpan handle, making them easy to store together as a single unit in your collection of cleaning accessories.

-Our Top Picks for Dust Pan and Brush Sets
+The Best Dust Pan and Brush Sets I Recommend

 When it comes to finding the right dust pan and brush, you want a set that feels like a true partner in cleaning.
 It should be sturdy, efficient, and maybe even look good hanging in your utility closet.
 We’ve sorted through the options to find the sets that really perform, whether you’re tackling kitchen crumbs, pet hair, or workshop dust.
 From ergonomic designs that save your back to compact sets perfect for small spaces, here are our top picks to help you get the job done right.